 A doctor should also provide information regarding a patient’s range of motion in all major joints.

-Unfortunately, many doctors are unwilling to provide this type of detailed statement, even though this is exactly what the insurance company is seeking.
+Unfortunately, many doctors are unwilling to provide this type of detailed statement, even though this is exactly what is needed to support their patient’s claim.
 Despite resistance from medical providers, claimants who are seriously interested in winning their disability claims should strive to obtain this type of statement from their doctor.

-If objective evidence is unavailable to prove up a claim, we will work to develop a proper administrative record with all available information substantiating the claimant’s disability.
-Although based in Florida, the Ortiz Law Firm represents claimants across the United States.
+Here at the Ortiz Law Firm, we assist long-term disability claimants by compiling and effectively presenting objective evidence to support the LTD claim.
+If objective evidence is unavailable to prove a claim, we will work to develop a proper administrative record with all available information substantiating the claimant’s disability.

-If your LTD claim has been wrongfully denied, delayed or terminated and you’d like to speak to an experienced Long Term Disability Insurance Attorney contact us at (866) 853-7703 to schedule a consultation.
-We can help you evaluate your claim to determine if you will be able to access long term disability benefits and how to move forward with the process.
+If your LTD claim has been wrongfully denied or terminated and you’d like to speak to an experienced Pensacola long-term disability insurance attorney about your denied claim, call us at (888) 321-8131 to schedule a free case evaluation.
+We can help you evaluate your claim and recover the benefits you deserve.